dayanand-r/ai-email-productivity-assistant/README.md

 4. **AI should amplify humans, not replace them.** The agent drafts the content, but I still copy it to Outlook, format it, review it, and make every final decision.

-5. **Knowledge integration is key.** Connecting the PDS as a knowledge source was a game-changer — the agent could match customer situations to the right general information, which was exactly what I was struggling with manually.
+5. **Knowledge integration is key.** Connecting the Knowledge Repository as a knowledge source was a game-changer — the agent could match customer situations to the right general information, which was exactly what I was struggling with manually.

 6. **Initiative matters.** Nobody asked me to build this.
 Recognizing a problem and solving it proactively is a skill in itself.